chauff/cse1500-web-transcripts/_lectures/security.md

 If a web application relies on outdated encryption strategies to secure sensitive data, it is just a matter of time until the encryption is broken.

-In addition, if sensitive documents can be accessed without authorization a  malicious user can run scans of likely end points that are not securied.
+In addition, if sensitive documents can be accessed without authorization a  malicious user can run scans of likely end points that are not secured.

 #### :bangbang: Juice Shop

-Of the [sensitive data exposure challenges](https://bkimminich.gitbooks.io/pwning-owasp-juice-shop/content/part2/sensitive-data-exposure.html) we here cover the *Confidential Documen* task which is simple: access a confidential document.
+Of the [sensitive data exposure challenges](https://bkimminich.gitbooks.io/pwning-owasp-juice-shop/content/part2/sensitive-data-exposure.html) we here cover the *Confidential Document* task which is simple: access a confidential document.

 1. Head over to your Juice Shop installation, access the top-left side menu and click on the *About Us* link.
 2. Take a closer link at the hyperlink `Check out our boring terms of use if you are interested in such lame stuff`.
 It is a relative link `ftp/legal.md`.